Tomato Basil Mozzarella Puff Pastry

 Can I use store-bought pizza dough instead?

-Yes, but the texture will be more bread-like rather than flaky and crisp.
+Yes, you can, but the texture will be more bread-like rather than light, flaky, and crisp like puff pastry.

 Can I make this ahead for entertaining?

 Yes.
-Assemble it up to 4 hours ahead and refrigerate.
-Bake just before serving.
+I like to assemble it up to 4 hours ahead and keep it refrigerated.
+Bake just before serving for the best texture.

 How do I prevent soggy puff pastry?

-Pat dry all high-moisture ingredients and avoid overloading the sauce.
+Pat dry all high-moisture ingredients like tomatoes and mozzarella, and avoid adding too much sauce.

 Can I make it gluten-free?